Beer named for Pacific island nuke test site draws criticism

 The beer is not the first commercial product named after the atoll.

 In 1946, French designer Louise Reard named his two-piece swimsuit the bikini, four days after the U.S. detonated the first bomb at the atoll in 1946.
-The popular animated television series “SpongeBob SquarePants” was set in the fictional world of “Bikini Bottom.”
+The popular animated television series “SpongeBob SquarePants” was set in “Bikini Bottom.”

 Many people in the Marshall Islands don’t know about either connection.

-Ariana Tibon, education and public awareness coordinator for the National Nuclear Commission, said no one wears bikinis in the Marshall Islands where it goes against customs and culture to show too much skin.
+Ariana Tibon, education and public awareness coordinator for the National Nuclear Commission, told The Associated Press that no one wears bikinis in the Marshall Islands where it goes against customs and culture to show too much skin.
 She said most people wear basketball shorts and a T-shirt to the beach.

 Rachel Hoffman, a Marshallese woman who grew up in Washington state, said she was hurt and offended to learn the cartoon’s mutated marine creatures represented Bikini when Marshallese women exposed to the radiation had children with birth defects or were unable to bear children.

-Hoffman says various the commercial uses of Bikini were “really depressing.”
+Various the commercial uses of Bikini were “really depressing,” Hoffman told the AP.
 But she said she wants to “utilize our voices and make it known to the public that this is wrong.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.